top of page

 Dear Friends,

-We are thrilled to share that the Spectrum & Development Community Center is now open!
+We are delighted to share the news we’ve been working toward for years: the Spectrum & Development Community Center is now open, and already welcoming visitors through our doors.

 🌿 What’s Happening Next